kausmees/mpca/docs/source/index.rst

 (true scores defined as the scores obtained from the PCA model when all data of **z** is observed)

+The methods are implemented to be general, but mpca also contains utilities for handling PCA of genotype data.
+See the `GitHub page <https://github.com/kausmees/mpca/>`_ for code examples of different use-cases.

 Contents
 ==================